mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-08-Identity-Monitoring-and-Auditing/README.md

 The objective of this lab is to implement identity-focused monitoring and auditing in the `mrtg.local` Active Directory domain.

-This lab builds on the delegated administration model from Lab 07 by configuring audit policy, applying object-level auditing, performing delegated identity actions, and validating the resulting security events.
+This lab builds on the delegated administration model from Lab 07 by configuring audit policy, applying object-level auditing, performing controlled identity changes, and validating the resulting security events.

 The focus is on making identity activity visible, traceable, and reviewable.